LMDevops/mamz-ultimate-terraform/docs/getting_started_fast.md

     - In Select Scoping Project, select *Use this project as the scoping project* Click Add Projects then click Confirm
 - The **prj-xxxx-s-log-mon** projects is now your Monitoring hub for all selected projects.
 You can now start setting up Dashboards and Alerts.

+## Security Command Center
+- From Security / Security Command Center menu
+  - Enable the Free version of SCC for the Organization